skillrepos/copilot-hands-on/codespace-labs.md

 ```
 4. Hit return and notice the code that Copilot suggested.
 This is not what we wanted, but hit tab to select that line.

-5. Hit return and Copilot will generate the remainder of the function.
+5. Hit return and Copilot will generate another part of the function.
 Hit tab to accept it.
-Afterwards your code may look something like below.
+Continue until you get a complete function.
+One example of what code may look like is below.

 ![Copilot generated function](./images/cdd2.png?raw=true "Copilot generated function")